ClaudiaInSweden/visit-jarbo/README.md

 ### Navigation

-- The respsonsive navigation bar on top of the page includes links to the Home, Nature, Activities, Gallery, Contact us.
-The Visit Järbo logo is linked to the Start page.The navigation bar is identical on each page to enable easy navigation.
+- The responsive navigation bar on top of the page includes links to the Home, Nature, Activities, Gallery, Contact us.
+The Visit Järbo logo is linked to the Start page.
+The navigation bar is identical on each page to enable easy navigation.
-- It allows users to navigate between pages on all devices without needing to use the "back"-button.
+- It allows users to navigate between pages on all devices without needing to use the "back" button.

 ### Home